shezdev/painLess/README.md

 - Today's food and painscores are only displayed
 - Functionality for multiple users (login etc)
 - Update and delete functionality
+- Can only add 1 Pain Score Per Day

 ### V4 Functionality
 - Data Visualisation of all Data